 Access to the University

-All schools are being encouraged to allow their postgraduate students to return to work in their normal workspace from Monday 18 May, provided physical distancing of 1 metre between desks is achieved, and hygiene principles provided by Mauri Ora are implemented.
+All schools are being encouraged to allow their postgraduate students to return to work in their normal workspaces, with no physical distancing requirement or contact tracing required.
 Your school will be in contact with you about the specific conditions for your workspace.

 Continuing your research